sacharypens/Big-Data-2018-2019/README.md

 # My projects #

   * Gemeenteraadsverkiezing scraper (finished)
-  * Statistics on Gemeenteraadsverkiezing (Working on it)
+  * Statistics on Gemeenteraadsverkiezing (finished)
   * Learning app (Writing on it...)
   * Writing Progress App (Writing on it...)